Justified representation: Partially cohesive groups

 Peters, Pierczyński and Skowron present a different weakening of cohesivity.
 Given two integers L and B≤L, a group S of voters is called (L,B)-weak-cohesive if it contains at least L quotas, and there is a set C of L candidates, such that each member of S approves at least B candidates of C. Note that (L,L)-weak-cohesive is equivalent to L-cohesive.
-A committee satisfies Full Justified Representation (FJR) if in every (L,B)-weak-cohesive group, there is at least one members who approves some B winners.
+A committee satisfies full justified representation (FJR) if in every (L,B)-weak-cohesive group, there is at least one member who approves some B winners.
 Clearly, FJR implies EJR.